blytkerchan/blytkerchan.github.io/_posts/2011-10-17-the-underestimated-legacy-of-dennis-ritchie.markdown

 ---
 author: rlc
+categories:
+- Computer Science
+- Programming Languages
+- Operating Systems
+- Software Development
+- Technology Innovation
 comments: true
 date: 2011-10-17 00:50:21+00:00
 layout: post
-title: The underestimated legacy of Dennis Ritchie
-wordpress_id: 1708
 tags:
 - history
 - operating system design
 - programming language design
+title: The underestimated legacy of Dennis Ritchie
+wordpress_id: 1708
 ---

 Dennis Ritchie is the inventor of the C programming language, which is the ancestor of a whole family of programming languages that includes C++, Java and C# -- probably the three most popular programming languages today -- as well as D and Objective-C, which are less popular but significant nonetheless.<!--more-->